 Organic honey contains no additives that could potentially degrade the quality, so it’s always best to go the natural route when in doubt.

-So now we know that horses can profit from honey both topically and internally.
+Now we know that horses can profit from honey both topically and internally.
 Honey has a wide array of benefits for your horse’s overall wellbeing.
 It is a terrific snack that is equally advantageous for the tastebuds and diet alike.
-These qualities make it a winning addition to their lives—if you offer it in appropriate portions.
+These qualities make it a winning addition to their lives if you offer it in appropriate portions.